cacheflowe/haxademic/README.md

 # Haxademic

-Haxademic is my personal Processing-based creative coding toolkit, built to run in Eclipse with Java and [Processing](http://processing.org/).
+Haxademic is my personal Processing-based creative coding toolkit, built to run in Eclipse with Java and the latest version of [Processing](http://processing.org/).
 It's a starting point for interactive visuals, rendering and desktop/installation apps.
 It requires several essential Java/Processing libraries and wraps them up to play nicely with each other.
-It also solves a number of problems faced by (potentially) thread-unsafe hardware inputs like audio, Kinect, MIDI and OSC.

 ## State of affairs
 While the code has been open-sourced, I don't plan on making it easy/viable for others to use.
 This repository is more about sharing the interesting code within, and I fully endorse borrowing it however you see fit.
 I've outlined some useful code below.

-## Interesting code
+## Notable code within:

 `src.com.haxademic.core.app`

-* `PAppletHax` - This is my base class for every Processing app I build.
+* __[PAppletHax](https://github.com/cacheflowe/haxademic/blob/master/src/com/haxademic/core/app/PAppletHax.java)__ - This is the base class for every Processing app that I build.
 It initializes the app based on `AppSettings` properties that are read in via `data/properties/run.proerties`, and override .properties file, or finally in the `overridePropsFile()` method.
-* `P` - This class holds static references to the current `PAppletHax` instance, so I don't have to pass this reference around everywhere.
+* __[P](https://github.com/cacheflowe/haxademic/blob/master/src/com/haxademic/core/app/P.java)__ - This class holds static references to the current `PAppletHax` instance, so I don't have to pass the reference to the app around everywhere.

 `src.com.haxademic.core.audio`

-* `AudioInputWrapper` - This is intended to be a common interface between several possible Java libraries that do FFT analysis on an incoming audio signal.
+* __[AudioInputWrapper](https://github.com/cacheflowe/haxademic/blob/master/src/com/haxademic/core/audio/AudioInputWrapper.java)__ - This is intended to be a common interface between several possible Java libraries that do FFT analysis on an incoming audio signal.

 `src.com.haxademic.core.data`